GauravSharmaFullStackDev/WorkSample/README.md

 **Once verified, you will be redirected to the dashboard.**

 **Navigate to the exam purchase section and make a payment using the integrated Stripe payment gateway.**

-Contributing

-Feel free to contribute to the project by submitting issues or pull requests.